the-turing-way/the-turing-way/project_management/online-collaboration-cafe.md

 The welcome, introductions, breaks and the open discussion will all happen in the main room.
 Pomodoro sessions can happen either in the main zoom room in silence, or in breakout rooms for any groups who want to discuss their collaborations or answer questions.

+Good first contributions might include:

+* Finding a typo in the book and/or repository and fixing it.
+* Looking for duplicated information in the book and opening an issue to discuss how it can be combined.
+* Finding an old issue or pull request and try to summarize the discussion so it is easy to decide on the next step.
+* Adding your personal experience of reproducible research in the always open google form: [https://goo.gl/forms/akFqZEIy2kxAjfZW2](https://goo.gl/forms/akFqZEIy2kxAjfZW2).